lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 # Chapter 3: Introduction to Brownian Motion

 Squamates, the group that includes snakes and lizards, is exceptionally diverse.
-This clade, which is between 150 and 210 million years old (Hedges and Kumar 2009), includes species that are very large and very small; herbivores and carnivores; species with legs and species that are legless.
+This clade, which is between 150 and 210 million years old [@Hedges2009-lj], includes species that are very large and very small; herbivores and carnivores; species with legs and species that are legless.
 How did that diversity of species’ traits come to be?
 How did these characters first come to be, and how often did they change to explain the diversity that we see on earth today?
 In this chapter, we will begin to discuss models for the evolution of species’ traits.

 Imagine that you want to use statistical approaches to understand how traits change through time.
 To do that, you need to have an exact mathematical specification of how evolution takes place.
 Obviously there are a wide variety of models of trait evolution, from simple to complex.
 For example, you might create a model where a trait starts with a certain value and has some constant probability of changing in any unit of time.
 Alternatively, you might make a model that is more explicit, and considers a large set of individuals in a population.
 You could assign genotypes to each individual and allow the population to change through reproduction and natural selection.
 In this chapter – and in comparative methods as a whole – the models we will consider will be much closer to the first of these two models.
 However, there are still important connections between these simple models and more realistic models of trait evolution. (see chapter 5).